unahouExosite/docs/portals/README.md

 Step 2 of 2: Activate a reset password email.

+##### Permissions

+* Any one can use this endpoint to reset password.

 ##### Request

-Request body is a JSON object.
+* Request body is a JSON object.
 Currently only the following keys may be included:

-* `"resetPasswordRegkey"` - Reset key (required) (Reset key can be found in the reset email that was sent when by making POST request to /users/reset-password with the email address.)
+    * `"resetPasswordRegkey"` - Reset key (required) (Reset key can be found in the reset email that was sent upon POST request to /users/reset-password with the email address)
     * `"newPassword"` - User new password (optional) (A random password will be generated if `"newPassword"` option is not specified)
     If you send any keys besides these, it will do nothing.

 ##### Response

-On success, response has HTTP status 200.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: Returned if the user password is reset successfully.
+* `400 Bad Request`: Returned if request body is invalid.

 ##### Example